Florence Oboshie Sai-Cofie: Career

 Sai Cofie started her career as the personal assistant to the Chief Executive of Ghana Film Industry.
 From November 1975 to June,1978 she was the Administrative Manager for VEC Transport & Company Limited, based in Tema Ghana.

 In 1979, Sai Cofie moved to the United States and began working at Afam Concept Chicago as a regional sales and marketing director.
-In 1989, Sai Cofie returned to Ghana and engaged in several enterprises including a popular confectionary called Osibix Confections.
+In 1989, Sai Cofie returned to Ghana and engaged in several enterprises including a popular confectionery called Osibix Confections.
 She co-founded Mediatouch Productions in 1992, an advertising and production company.

-Her firm created content and developed the first Ghanaian participation and current affairs Talk Show, one of them, Straight Talk, had Sai Cofie as the show's presenter.
+Her firm created content and developed the first Ghanaian participation and current affairs Talk Show.
+One of the shows which was popularly known as Straight Talk, had Sai Cofie as the show's presenter.
 Between September 1996 and December 2000 Sai Cofie was also the Africa Representative for the European Market Research Centre, where she conducted market research analysis and advised the head office in Brussels on the African market situation.

 Political career

 After John Agyekum Kufuor won the December 2000 elections, between 2001 and 2004, she worked in the Office of the President, as a Special Assistant to the President, where she was a major contributor to presidential communication, public relations, speeches and interviews.
-Sai Cofie was then promoted to Deputy Chief of Staff in 2004.
+She was then promoted to Deputy Chief of Staff in 2004.

 After a ministerial shuffle in 2006, she was moved from the office of the presidency to serve as deputy Minister for Information and National Orientation taking over from Shirley Ayorkor Botchwey who had been reassigned to the ministry of foreign affairs to serve as a deputy minister.
 Sai Cofie was promoted to substantive Minister for Information in July 2007.
-In April 2008 she was appointed as Minister of Tourism and Diaspora relations swapping places with Stephen Asamoah Boateng who also took over as Minister of information and National Orientation.
+In April 2008, she was appointed Minister of Tourism and Diaspora relations swapping places with Stephen Asamoah Boateng who also took over as Minister of information and National Orientation.

-In 2017 Madam Oboshie Sai Cofie was appointed board chair of Ghana Airports Company Limited and she held this position until 2021.
-In his second term President Akufo-Addo appointed Sai Cofie as his Presidential Advisor on Media and Strategic Communications, a position which she develops and implements communication strategies for government, and provides oversight and coordination for all government communication arms.
+In 2017, she was appointed board chair of Ghana Airports Company Limited and she held this position until 2021.
+In his second term, President Akufo-Addo appointed Sai Cofie as his Presidential Advisor on Media and Strategic Communications, a position which she develops and implements communication strategies for government, and provides oversight and coordination for all government communication arms.

 Personal life

-Sai Cofie was married to the late Wellington Komla Cofie, with whom she has two sons, Wosela and Kameoli Cofie.
-Sai Cofie has four grandchildren, Senyo, Seyram, Evam and Ava Oboshie.
-Her interests include reading, writing, reproductive health advocacy, and advocacy for women and children.
+Sai Cofie was married to the late Wellington Komla Cofie, with whom she has two sons.